 Faculty members employed at UBC on a work permit are required to renew their work permits prior to the expiry of their current work permit if their appointment is to continue beyond the expiry of their current work permit.

-Two system-generated reminder letters are sent to Faculty members, four months and one month in advance of the expiry of a work permit if a new work permit has not yet been received.
-The letter is sent to faculty members reminding them of their work permit expiry date.
+A system-generated reminder letter is sent to Faculty members four months in advance of the expiry of a work permit date, reminding them of their work permit expiry date.
 A copy of this letter is also sent to the faculty member’s department/school.
 Upon receipt of the reminder, the faculty member must work with their academic unit to arrange the renewal of their work permit.
 It is important to start this process as early as possible since the process can be lengthy thus delaying the arrival of a work permit which has implications for medical coverage and a faculty member’s ability to travel outside of Canada.
 The steps involved in renewing a work permit are found below.

 - Renewal of Work Permits for Foreign Academics

 - Renewal of Work Permits for Visitors and Postdoctoral Fellows